What Is Liquid Heroin

 Heroin can be taken by snorting, smoking, injecting, or swallowing.
 While each method has its benefits and drawbacks, the effects heroin produces are almost always the same.
 When heroin is injected or smoked, the effects are felt immediately.
 When snorted, it can take a few minutes to begin to feel high.
 By swallowing, the effects are postponed around 10-20 minutes.
 The high from heroin typically fades within 15-30 minutes.
 However, withdrawal symptoms can appear in as little to 6 hours after the last use.

-Getting Treatment for Liquid Heroin in Florida
+Health Treatment for Heroin in Florida

 Heroin dependence can affect anyone, even your parent, sibling, coworker, or friend.
 It happens quickly, and often before the person even realizes it.
 The good news is that there is help available, and finding recovery is possible for anyone.